Charles M. Rappleye Investigative Journalism Award

 Ben Camacho

 Ben Camacho is an award-winning investigative journalist and freelance documentary photographer.
-He has been affiliated with the online, non-profit publication KnockLA.
-He chairs the legal committee at IWW’s Freelance Journalists Union, which provides legal support to journalists across the country.
-In 2020, he co-founded West Side Storytellers,
+He chairs the legal committee at IWW’s Freelance Journalists Union, which provides legal support to journalists in the U.S. In 2020, he co-founded West Side Storytellers, a documentary production team.

 Nicholas-Schou-Crop